-A well-written software product requirements document helps to break the problem down into smaller parts and improve the quality at each step, makes it clear to the tech partner or application development outsourcing provider what issues the solution should address and how, and accelerates testing and validation stages.
+A well-written software application requirements document helps to break the problem down into smaller parts and improve the quality at each step, makes it clear to the tech partner or application development outsourcing provider what issues the solution should address and how, and accelerates testing and validation stages.
 Moreover, writing product characteristics and requirements in the scope statement, business owners can get more accurate cost estimates for app development, optimize the engineering process, minimize financial risks, and thus, shorten their time-to-market.

-Types of Requirements in Custom Application Development
+Types of Requirements in Custom Application Specification Development

 A well-structured and unambiguous product specification document is an important sign on the road to a successful project.
 It serves as a formal agreement between a business customer and a contractor and makes sure that both are working toward a common goal.